-ABOUT HIM | | SAID ABOUT HIM | | ART, STORIES & VIDEOS-

 If you've seen the film 'Liar, Liar', starring Jim Carrey and Justin Cooper - something along that essence I imagine the relationship between the child Junior and his father.
 I said 'something along' and 'essence' - not a copy of it.
 My basic point with this; Like Max, Junior worshipped his daddy regardless of all the disappointments and his father absolutely loved him but just didn't get what he was doing wrong until he thought he'd lose the boy.
 But Junior and his dad didn't get a Disney ending because there are additional elements to them as their family situation and personalities are different than and they obviously had more issues than Max and his dad.

-In them, I don't see people afraid to or uncomfortable with showing their love.
-Or living in grand halls though of course they had a big house.
-What I see, is just your typical, close-with-each-other family, which however ended up into a complete destruction, for one because of selfishness and wrong choices especially during the hard times.
-So I write with a thought, that rich people do not necessarely live in any special way, and that hard times and huge emotional blows change people - so even Senior, just like Junior, could've been essentially different person before all that is described in the Goblet of Fire book.
-Their hard times and blows were so extreme that even strong persons may change.
-Like Senior seemed uncomfortable around children and not knowing how to talk to them: Maybe he became like that after what happened withi his own son even though he had in their time been fine around him.
+In them, I don't see people afraid to or uncomfortable with showing their love, or living in grand halls, though of course they had a big house.
+What I see is just your typical, close-with-each-other family, which however ended up into a complete destruction, for one because of selfishness and wrong choices especially during the hard times.
+So I write with a thought, that rich people do not necessarily live in any special way, and that hard times and huge emotional blows change people - so even Senior, just like Junior, could've been essentially different person before all that is described in the Goblet of Fire book.
+Their hard times and blows were so immense that even strong persons may change.
+Like Senior seemed uncomfortable around children and not knowing how to talk to them: Maybe he became like that after what happened with his own son even though he had in their time been fine around him.
 While as already told in another way, I got the impression from the trial scene that it destroyed something very special for both, the father and the son (and the mother.)
 But as said, love never really dies, so they both saved their son - but after all that had happened, there wasn't much to save.

-I have always imagined Junior took his growing up harder than he would've needed to, that he grew up a relatively happy childhood, but to him something too importabt was going wrong, and what didn't seem all that bad to his parents, however did feel too bad to him.
-So, in my view they both were to blame for Junior's fall, and the trigger to it was a more sneaky one in a basically good but very complicated father-son relationship.
+I have always imagined Junior took his growing up harder than he would've needed to, that he grew up a relatively happy childhood but to him something too important was going wrong, and what didn't seem all that bad to his parents, however did feel too bad to him.
+So, in my view they both were to blame for Junior's fall, and the trigger to it was a more sneaky thing in a basically good but very complicated father-son relationship.

-The Harry Potter Wiki says that the father never loved his son at all and the son killed the father because he (the son) despised him (the father.)
-Now, first off - I don't think that's exactly a fact, that the father never loved him.
-That is never said in the book, even Junior said he believed his father loved someone more than he ever loved him, the son, and not that he thought he never loved him at all - and in any case truth is a relative concept.
+The Harry Potter Wiki also says (or said, as I edited that bit recently) that the father never loved his son at all and the son killed the father because he (the son) despised him (the father.)
+Now, first off - I don't think that's exactly a fact that the father never loved him.
+That is never said in the book or even in the film, even Junior said he believed his father loved someone more or in a different way than he ever loved him, the son - and not that he thought he never loved him at all.
+And in any case, truth is a relative concept.
 But surely Junior despised his father at the point in when he killed him.
 Who wouldn't?
-The man had publicly disowned him, and sent him to that inhumane prison for life, and even when rescured him, held him captive by the darkest of magic.
+The man had publicly disowned him, and sent him to that inhumane prison for life, and even when rescued him, held him captive by the darkest of magic.
 Surely this would make one also doubt the parent's love.
 I know that never-loved view is the easiest way to have all those things to happen.
-But to me, the easiest way isn't the interesting one, nor the best.
+But to me, the easiest way isn't the interesting one, or the best.

-I think it much more interesting for me that the father-son relationship was close but never worked too well though he's in a way so much like his father but in many things so different...
+To me it's much more interesting that the father-son relationship was close but never worked too well though as he's in a way so much like his father but in many things so different...
 They can't understand each others in many things and too often forget to respect each others.
 I think they had it all and they wanted it to last, especially the boy longed for his father, but a complicated relationship takes more work than the father was willing and able to do on it.
 But I do not like to think their relationship would have been doomed from the beginning because of the father never really trying or caring.
-Rather as in that he wanted a child, and was proud to have a son, (which is why he was named after him), but became a father at too young age, and being ambitious to a high degree he didn't think of or even fully understand the responsibility that having a child, truly brings.
+Rather as in that he wanted a child, and was proud to have a son, (which is why he was named after him), but became a father at too young age, and being ambitious to a high degree he didn't think of or even fully understand the responsibility that having a child truly brings.
 And then the mother's illness came to picture, making life even harder.

-You know, it's not as if the father wasn't making a huge sacrifice in the rescue too; his beloved wife would die a horrible, lonely death in the inhumane circumstances and he could never forget any of the pains or the shame, because he would see his son every day for the rest of his life.
-He must have still loved Junior and think of him as his son.
+It's not like the father wasn't making a huge sacrifice in the rescue too; his beloved wife would die a horrible, lonely death in the inhumane circumstances and he could never forget any of the pains or the shame, because he would see his son every day for the rest of his life.
+In my view he must have still loved Junior and think of him as his son.

 So I prefer something potential-to-end-happily, something beautiful, turning bad and to worse and to the bitter end because of selfishness, strong hate and desperation sprung out of love, and of wrong choices.
-I think it's in a way, more tragic my way.
+I think it's in a way, more tragic.

 HIS DEVOTION AS A DEATH EATER

 I'm fully aware how fanatic and devoted BCJ was as a DE during his life after he was out of Azkaban.
-But I've already made a point that he might have turned into that extreme loyalty and fanatism after the Azkaban year and been far less devoted and fanatic before it.
-His behavior in the trial can be interpretated in so, so many ways.
+But I've already made a point that he might have turned into that extreme devotion and fanatic attitude after the Azkaban year and been far less devoted and fanatic before it.
+His behaviour in the trial can be interpret in so many ways.
 To begin with, it is NOT even confirmed in the book that he had tortured the Longbottoms!
-It's actually the opposite of that - it's being numerous times implied in many characters's words, that he may not have been involved.
-And even if he had, it's not written in stone that he'd done it filled with glee or even vaulunteered to.
+It's actually the opposite of that - it's being numerous times implied in many characters' words, that he may not have been involved.
+And even if he had, it's not written in stone that he'd done it filled with glee or even volunteered to.

 I do believe he was devoted enough to remain loyal.
 But I think his development as a Death Eater was rather complex, instead of him being a full blown DE from the beginning.

-And so here's more indepthly WHY I genuinely interpretated that BCJ was not remarkably fanatic or devoted in the first place:
+And so, here's more in-depthly WHY I genuinely interpret that BCJ was not remarkably fanatic or devoted in the first place:

 It doesn't mean that becoming a DE would be a whim.
-Of course the decision had built up by his past years - it's just the devotion and fanatism that essentially and remarkably increased only after the Azkaban.
+Of course the decision had built up by his past years - it's just the devotion and fanatic attitude that essentially and remarkably increased only after the Azkaban.

 But BCJ was dying after only one year.
-(It is implied in BCJ's words that he indeed had been downright dying, as the Dementors sensed one healthy and one dying, leaving the prison, and Polyjuice Potion changes only the appearancs, not the healths of the bodies.)
+(It is implied in BCJ's words that he indeed had been downright dying, as the Dementors sensed one healthy and one dying leaving the prison, and Polyjuice Potion changes only the appearances, not the health of the bodies.)
 So, he had lost will to live and even that soon.
 According to Sirius, he'd stopped even screaming for his mother, already in a few days.

-Thus, to me it seems, that to begin with, something else was much more important to BCJ than anything related to Voldemort and that he didn't see any kind of hope or pleasure in anything at all.
-But for the fact that what had been more important to him, had so uttely betrayed and abandoned him to torment and death, whereas Voldemort hadn't and so made Voldy look even better and more worthy of suffering in his eyes than before, he most likely was - subconsciously - set to the Bellatrix-Lestrange state of mind of worshipping Voldemort to the I'd-do-anything-for-Him-and-everyone-who-wouldn't-deserve-to-be-punished degree, during the time.
+Thus, to me it seems that to begin with, something else was much more important to BCJ than anything related to Voldemort and that he didn't see any kind of hope or pleasure in anything at all.
+But for what had been more important to him had so utterly betrayed and abandoned him to torment and death, whereas Voldemort hadn't which made Voldemort look even better and more worthy of suffering in his eyes than before, he most likely was - subconsciously - set to the Bellatrix-Lestrange state of mind of worshipping Voldemort.
+Even to the I'd-do-anything-for-Him-and-everyone-who-wouldn't-deserve-to-be-punished degree.

-That is how I see the developement of his fanatism and devotion as a Death Eater.
+That is how I see the development of his fanatic attitude and devotion as a Death Eater.
 And I think it's completely logic and possible.
-But I've reveived arguments about that.
+But I've received arguments about that.

-They think he was always fanatic but just wasn't as tough as Bellatrix and that's why he gave up.
+They argue that he was always fanatic but just wasn't as tough as Bellatrix and that's why he gave up.
 But to me that makes no sense.
-We are talking about a mental toughness during a mental torture; which happens to depend on the strength of one's emotions and motivations to endure the torture.
+We are talking about mental strength during a mental torture; which depend on the strength of one's emotions and motivations to endure the torture.
 It also depends on the driving motivation.

-And do I think Bellatrix would let someone, who isn't a 100% DE, to roll with her and her husband?
+And do I think Bellatrix would let someone who isn't a 100% Death Eater, to roll with her and her husband?
 No, I don't.
 As I already said, the book does not confirm that BCJ rolled with them in the torture but does more of the opposite.

 There is also a possibility that Bellatrix didn't know Junior was a Death Eater until Voldemort disappeared, and so not know how many percent of a DE the boy was.
 And perhaps she meant to crucio Junior too in order to find out about Voldemort's whereabouts, (as Junior was the son of the very person who lead the war against them), and so Junior had to reveal that he too was one of them and certainly had to give an impression that he was 100% for their master even if he wasn't.
 (Damn, why didn't I think of that before, when I analyzed how my Junior ended up taking part in the Longbottom case?
 So I add that to it.
 That is definitely my view of the matter.)

-And they think GoF shows that Voldemort held Junior in high regard.
+And they think Goblet of Fire shows that Voldemort held Junior in high regard.
 But hey, it's not as if Voldemort had numerous options in to who he could grant the honour of helping him back into his body.
 All he had was Wormtail because he knew of no one who was still alive and free and looking for him.
-Until he learnt that BCJ was, though not exactly free.
+Until he learned that BCJ was, though not exactly free.
 So that does not yet say that he had always held him in high regard as a DE but only from that point on and especially after BCJ told him he was willing to risk everything for him.
 And as said, that might have become of BCJ during his Azkaban year.
 So, note that Voldemort asked Junior if he was ready to risk everything for his master.
 Why would he ask if Junior had always been all for him.
 And Voldemort would've easily read Junior's mind after asking that and so found out the man really was all for him now, and with all this, have the trust to assign the extremely risky task at Hogwarts, to him.
+Of course, the claim that Junior had taken part of the Longbottom torture in order to find Voldemort, would've reached Voldemort's ears by the time and given Junior loyalty points and Voldemort couldn't know how it had happened or if it had happened for real.

 Another person has agreed with me that Junior wasn't as fanatic DE before Azkaban as he was afterward, but also given their own, potentially valid view for why he lost his will to live.
 Viewing that he was still "certainly devoted nonetheless" because most of the loyal ones believed their master to be dead and as captured servants would lose their hope.

 But in the least; he could not have been as fanatic and evil as later, because he was so much softer than Bellatrix.
 Bellatrix wasn't downright panicking, screaming and sweating in the trial, whereas Junior was doing al of that and more, all through the trial.
-She wasn't screaming for her mother in her cell, whereas Junior was for his, in his.
-The psychological process I analyzed, would also explain why he, in 1995, had such a drastical revision in his head about that.
-About how gladly he had suffered in Azkaban for Voldemort and about how he in fact had faced the consiquences for his loyalty to Voldemort, and so also, about what in fact had been more important to him in the first plcae.
+She wasn't screaming for her mother in her cell, whereas Junior was for his.
+The psychological process I analyzed, would also explain why he, in 1995, had such a drastic revision in his head about that.
+About how gladly he had suffered in Azkaban for Voldemort and about how he in fact had faced the consequences for his loyalty to Voldemort, and so also about what in fact had been more important to him in the first place.

-So, I could imagine, that Junior - in my view anyway - joined the DEs basically out of his own free will and choice, which had subconsciously developed throughout some years and needed only the right words and "promises" to pull the trigger.
+So, I could imagine that Junior - in my view anyway - joined the Death Eaters basically out of his own free will and choice, which had subconsciously developed throughout some years and needed only the right words and "promises" to pull the trigger.
 And so he'd have to have some genuine will and strength to do the DE stuff.
 But still he didn't pull everything without some hesitation/need of manipulation.
-I'd bet using the Imperius even cruelly might have been lots of fun for him.
+I'd bet using the Imperius Curse even cruelly might have been lots of fun for him.
 But he didn't crucio anyone before the Longbottoms.
 Also if he did kill, not in cold blood though tried his best to please his master (and revenge to his father.)
 Of course any of the Unforgivable are as bad as each other but that's just why he was slightly out of place with the use of them and probably didn't feel too purely proud afterwards, if not downright regretful either.
-Maybe somewhere in the middle or on and off between those feelings.
+Maybe somewhere in between or on and off between those feelings.
 Junior really didn't seem to me like an evil person at heart.
-But someone desperate and foolish, also apparently unstabled, playing with fire.
+But someone desperate and foolish, and apparently unstable, playing with fire.
 Then it all blew up in his hands and the consequences turned him into a pretty sick, damaged person.
-Again, hence, my fan video "Breathe Into Me".

 Voldemort didn't give the Dark Mark to just anyone but would check the person's attitudes about blood-purity and stuff - I know.
-But BCJ was gifted in Occlumens and we don't know exaactly how gifted, while he naturally must have had motives and attitudes strong enough if he even consider joining Voldemort's causes for whatever reason, not to mention actually asked Voldemort to have him - and they would naturally show clearly.
+But BCJ was truly gifted in Occlumensy as he was able to close his mind even from Dumbledore, even after his mind had grown weaker and grown sick.
+So imagine how awesome he was when his mind was healthy and sharp!
+While he naturally must have had motives and attitudes strong enough to even consider joining Voldemort's cause for whatever reason, not to mention actually asked Voldemort to have him - and they would naturally show clearly.
 And let's not forget that some Death Eaters were blackmailed into joining.
+And many claimed to have been under the Imperius Curse, as in, even if it's a lie, they apparently were not too passionate about Voldemort's cause!
 So accepting someone with not perfect attitudes but good enough to remain loyal, would not seem too unlikely to me.
-Isn't Igor Karkaroff quite a shining example of how Voldemort wasn't that picky on his followers...
-Karkaroff could've even been one of those who were blackmeiled into it.
+Aren't Igor Karkaroff, Severus Snape and Regulus Black quite shining examples of how Voldemort wasn't that picky or careful on his followers… Karkaroff could've even been one of those who were blackmailed into it.
 I really think Junior stood all the chances in the world, even in my interpretation.

 KILLING HIS FATHER